elke-space4good/Energy-Poverty-JRC/README.md

 The energy platform should meet the following requierements (from Technical Annex by JRC):
 1. Marketplace: Enable and register transfers of energy between different private producers, other community consumers and people in need (energy poverty candidates).
-2. Up-to-date inventory of renewable energy production units (solar, wind, etc.), the quality of the power supply.
+2. Inventory: Up-to-date inventory of renewable energy production units (solar, wind, etc.), the quality of the power supply.
 3. Potential: Estimate the potential for renewable energy production based on satellite technologies (solar energy).
 4. Weather variations: Anticipate energy variations (surpluses, deficits) deriving from changing weather conditions affecting the renewable sources (e.g. solar photovoltaic, wind).
 5. Demand-based Advice: Advice and/or manage the demand based on those estimations (potential and variations) for the sake of optimizing the energy supply to those in need.